jorditorresBCN/Assignments-2017/Lab02.md

 Main Model classes in the Twitter API are: `Tweets`, `Users`, `Entities` and `Places`.

-For instance after create the user object, the `me()` method returns the user whose authentication keys were used:
+in order to be sure that everything is correctly installed print the main information of your Twitter account.
+After create the user object, the `me()` method returns the user whose authentication keys were used:
 ```
 user = api.me()